-The American Animal Hospital Association recommends that pet parents give their dogs chew toys to help with dental care.
+The American Animal Hospital Association recommends that pet owners give their dogs chew toys to help with dental care.
 “Provide chew toys that help massage your pet’s gums and keep their teeth clean,” AAHA’s dental care guidelines suggest.

 Be Aware of the Signs of Dental Disease

 According to the American Veterinary Medical Association (AVMA), pet owners should be on the lookout for signs that dental disease might already be present.
 If you notice any of the following symptoms, schedule an appointment with your vet immediately.